opentelekomcloud-docs/cloud-create/umn/source/register.rst

   :width: 900

   Figure 6.
 Select role Tenant Administrator for the group

-.. tip:: If you want a user to design the application for you but do not allow him or her to deploy anything in your project, select the role **Tenant Guest** instead.

 * In **Step 2.
 Select Scope**, choose **Region-specific projects**.
 * Search for the project `eu-de_test` and select it.